auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 <%= include('../../../_includes/_api_auth_intro') %>

 ::: note
 This Quickstart uses Spring MVC.
 If you are using Spring WebFlux, the steps to secure an API are similar, but some of the implementation details are different.
-Refer to the [Spring Security WebFlux Sample Code](https://github.com/auth0-samples/auth0-spring-security5-api-sample/tree/master/01-Authorization-WebFlux) to see how to integrate Auth0 with your Spring WebFlux API.
+Refer to the <a href="https://github.com/auth0-samples/auth0-spring-security5-api-sample/tree/master/01-Authorization-WebFlux" target="_blank" rel="noreferrer">Spring Security WebFlux Sample Code</a> to see how to integrate Auth0 with your Spring WebFlux API.
 :::